NicolasFlamel1/Ledger-MimbleWimble-Coin/docs/MimbleWimble Coin/tutorial.md

 	<img alt="MimbleWimble Coin App Verify Tor Address" src="images/how_to_receive_mimblewimble_coin_5.png">
 </p>

-6. Provide the payment sender with the payment proof address so that they can confirm that they are truly sending to you.
+6. Provide the payment sender with the payment proof address so that they can confirm that they are truly sending MimbleWimble Coin to you.
 <p align="center">
 	<img alt="MimbleWimble Coin Web Wallet Payment Proof Address" src="images/how_to_receive_mimblewimble_coin_6.png">
 </p>

-7. After the sender sends you the transaction, confirm the amount, fee, kernel features, and sender payment proof address displayed on you Ledger hardware wallet before approving receiving the transaction on your hardware wallet.
+7. After the sender sends you the transaction, confirm the amount, fee, kernel features, and sender payment proof address displayed on your Ledger hardware wallet before approving receiving the transaction.
 <p align="center">
 	<img alt="MimbleWimble Coin App Approve Receiving Transaction" src="images/how_to_receive_mimblewimble_coin_7.png">
 </p>